gluster/gluster-block/README.md

         Show version info and exit.
 ```

-You can run gluster-blockd as systemd service, note '/etc/sysconfig/gluster-blockd' is the configuration file where you can choose to edit various options, while systemd will take care of parsing them all and supply to daemon.
+You can run gluster-blockd as systemd service, note '/etc/sysconfig/gluster-blockd' is the configuration file which gets dynamicaly reloaded on changing any options.
 <pre>
 # cat /etc/sysconfig/gluster-blockd
 # systemctl daemon-reload
-# systemctl restart gluster-blockd
+# systemctl start gluster-blockd
 </pre>

 <b>CLI</b>: you can choose to run gluster-block(cli) from any node which has gluster-blockd running